queicherius/gw2api-client/README.md

 ### Mocking

 If you want to mock this module in your tests, you can replace the underlying request library with the provided mock module, e.g. using [rewire](https://github.com/speedskater/babel-plugin-rewire).

-You can find all available mock methods here: https://github.com/queicherius/lets-fetch#mocking
+You can find all available mock methods [here](https://github.com/queicherius/lets-fetch#mocking).

 ```js
 import fetchMock from 'lets-fetch/mock'